 October is one of the best times to travel in the USA.
-Throughout most of October in the US, the public schools are in session making October a great time to experience smaller crowds and more affordable hotel rates.
+Throughout most of October in the US, the public schools are in session, making October a great time to experience smaller crowds and more affordable hotel rates.

-Best Places To Visit In October In The US
+Best Places To Travel In October

 The beautiful fall foliage of New England and the Appalachian regions in the eastern United States is practically begging to be explored by hike or bike ride.